sammooneydev/gap-or-cap/README.md

 ## Acknowledgements (I Guess)

-At the end here I just wanted to thank, and credit Lewis, Cole, and Roberto for helping with writing the example sentences! (and by that I mean write most of them)
+At the end here I just wanted to thank, and credit Lewis, Cole, and Roberto for helping with writing the example sentences! (and by that I mean coming up with most of them)